tjmahr/tjmahr.github.io/_posts/2022-05-24-summoning-salt-plot.md

 showtext_auto(TRUE)
 ```

-The void font provides nothing, so we have to specify the main colors,
+The void theme provides nothing, so we have to specify the main colors,
 the axis lines, and the plotting margin.
 We also crank up the chroma
-values for intense colors on the black background.
+values to have more intense colors for the black background.

 ```r